Struct rsvg::CairoRenderer

 is happening.

-Since rendering happens as a side-effect on the Cairo context (cr
+Since rendering happens as a side-effect on the Cairo context (cr) that is

 an undefined state if the rendering is cancelled.
 The surface may have not yet